cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-HA.md

         ''      close;
     }

-    # SERVER - All options and directives relative to current domain/site
+    # RANCHER SERVER - All options and directives relative to the Rancher application
     server {
+        # APPLICATION SERVER CONTEXT
         # Defined domain name, referencing the upstream servers and headers that should be passed to the backend
         listen 443 ssl; # Assigned specific ip address resolving the potential issue of SSL protocol behaviour when connection is established before the browser sends an HTTP request and NGINX does not know the name of the requested server server_name rancher.cybnity.tech;